Identifying Cellular and Molecular Signatures in Human Neurons That Distinguish Fragile X Syndrome Patients with Divergent EEG Profiles

 University of Wisconsin-Madison

-Why is it so hard to find the right medications to help people with Fragile X?
+Why is it so hard to find the right medications to help people with Fragile X syndrome?
 Just as Fragile X affects individuals differently, medications do as well.
-This project aims to bring personalized medicine to Fragile X syndrome.
+This project aims to bring personalized medicine to Fragile X.

 This team will model a person’s drug response with a sampling of their cells.
 Rather than test drug after drug on an individual, drug screening can be done non-invasively.
 By screening medicines with this approach, years of trying to find the best drugs could be avoided.

-Future clinical trials would also be improved by identifying patients that may respond better to drugs being tested.
+Future Fragile X clinical trials would also be improved by identifying patients that may respond better to drugs being tested.

 By Xinyu Zhao, PhD